 Before I go on to talk about how food helped changed my life, let me just mention that my diet up leading up until this moment consisted of bagels, pizza, pasta, bread, cookies, cupcakes, candy, soda, and juice.
 Every.
 Single.
 Day.
 I was quite possibly one of the most unhealthy eaters, but I never thought it mattered because I naturally have a fast metabolism, and I thought that the only reason you had to eat healthy was to get in shape.

 After doing more research and some experimenting, I was shocked to learn how certain foods were affecting me.
 I started by experimenting with dairy.
 I was noticing that I was feeling more nauseous, anxious, and tired when I had dairy, so I cut it out.
 It wasn’t easy, but I wasn’t messing around at this point.
-I started to feel a difference when I cut dairy out of my diet.
 The amount of anxiety and frequent upset stomachs had decreased, but I knew there was more I needed to do.

 Having a father with severe Celiac disease, and a sister and mother with gluten sensitivity, I wasn’t surprised to learn that gluten was something I needed to eliminate too.
 Needless to say, I noticed even more of a difference, but I still wasn’t where I wanted to be.
 I kept repeating this process of noting how I would feel after eating certain foods, and eliminating them if need be.
 I ended up cutting out dairy, gluten, eggs, meat, and all processed/artificial foods, and it made all the difference in the world.